tinjothomas/Todomon/README.md

 ## Todomon

-A simple todo maid with Vanilla JS that stores your todo data in browser storage
+A simple todo made with Vanilla JS that stores your todo data in browser storage using Nedb.